 - 1. Each class has its own set of initial consequences.

 - 2.

 - Time Out

 - Visit to the Head Teacher

-- Recording of behaviours
+- Note taking of behaviours (Level 1)

-- 3.

-- Discussions between class teacher and or Head teacher & parent/carer

-- Child placed on report

-- Fixed-term exclusion

-- Permanent exclusion
+- Discussions between class teacher and or Head teacher & parent/carer - Child placed on a Formal Report Card (Level 2) which could determine whether the child is able to participate in wider school privileges, such as school trips - Fixed-term exclusion - Permanent exclusion

-Recording behaviour incidents (severe behaviour)
+Recording behaviour incidents (severe behaviour):